Kristom123/Website1/README.md

 # Website1
 Hello World!
-This is the amzingly amzing website of Kristine Thomas
+This is the amazingly amazing website of Kristine Thomas